yolk/valvat/README.md

 # => true or false
 ```

-## Validate against the VIES web service
+## Validate against the VIES / HMRC web service

-To check if the given vat number exists via the VIES web service:
+To check if the given vat number exists via the VIES or HMRC web service:

 ```ruby
 Valvat.new("DE345789003").exists?
 # => true or false or nil
 ```

-Or to lookup a vat number string directly via VIES web service:
+Or to lookup a vat number string directly:

 ```ruby
 Valvat::Lookup.validate("DE345789003")
 # => true or false or nil
 ```

-*IMPORTANT* Keep in mind that the VIES web service might be offline at some time for all or some member states.
+*IMPORTANT* Keep in mind that the web service might be offline at some time for all or some member states.
 If this happens `exists?` or `Valvat::Lookup.validate` will return `nil`.
-See *Handling of VIES maintenance errors* for further details.
+See *Handling of maintenance errors* for further details.

 ### Details & request identifier